Chart Color Schemes

 Infrastructure

-Bundeena has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Bundeena has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 0 projects likely to affect this region.
-Notable projects include Ozone Cronulla Apartment Development, Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Illawarra Rail Resilience Plan, and Heathcote Road Capacity And Safety.
+No factors influence an area's performance more than changes to local infrastructure.
+AreaSearch has identified zero projects that could impact this region.
+Key initiatives include Ozone Cronulla Apartment Development, Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Illawarra Rail Resilience Plan, and Heathcote Road Capacity And Safety.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.